Chinedu Dike

 His fixation on the opiate has taken a turn for

 the worst.
-Besides his strong cravings for it
+Besides his compulsive need to use it

 to ward off withdrawal and to experience